-Wouldn’t you feel like you had the coolest mom ever if you got to go “register” for your 4th birthday at your favorite store?!
+Wouldn’t you feel like you had the coolest mom ever if let your kiddo “register” for their 4th birthday at their favorite store?!

 1. What made you sign up for the 7 Day Storyteller’s Challenge?
 Did you have any fears going into the challenge?